 WE ARE FULL!
 Kitty Devore Rescue foster care program is currently full and over our rescue’s census cap.
-Due to Kitten Season, we currently have a waiting list and are unable to accept new cats or kittens into foster care until possibly September or October.
+Due to Kitten Season, we currently have a waiting list of over 25 cats hoping to eventually be accepted into our foster care program and are unable to accept new cats or kittens into foster care until possibly November/December.

 Kitty Devore Rescue does not have a facility.
 We are a foster-based rescue group comprised of like-minded individuals and families all over Southern California with a singular goal: To save the cats of Devore Shelter in San Bernardino, California.
 We rescue cats from this shelter or cats who are at risk of being surrendered to this shelter, give them a safe place to stay in our homes, rehabilitate them, vet them in accordance with specific vetting standards and then find new adoptive homes for them with wonderful families who will love them for the rest of their lifetime.